Thomick/Thomick.github.io/_pages/about.md

 ---

-I am a graduate student at École Normale Supérieure Paris-Saclay, specializing in artificial intelligence and machine learning.
-My academic focus includes deep learning, computer vision, reinforcement learning, and mathematical modeling.
-I am particularly interested in developing AI solutions that address real-world challenges and exploring the fundamental nature of intelligence.
+I am currently a PhD student in the Scool team at Inria on the topic: "Responsible Reinforcement Learning: Robustness and Privacy for & by Sequential Decision Making".
+My PhD supervisors are Émilie Kaufmann and Debabrota Basu.
+Previously, I graduated from École Normale Supérieure Paris-Saclay, where I specialized in artificial intelligence and machine learning.
+I am particularly interested in developing intelligent systems that work for and with humans to address real-world challenges, and in exploring the fundamental nature of intelligence.

-My research experiences span various domains within AI:
+My research experiences acquired through several internships span various domains within AI:

 - Emergence, control and open-ended evolution in cellular automata (INRIA Bordeaux, FLOWERS team)
 - Agricultural decision-making under environmental risks (INRIA Lille, SCOOL team)